Kingdom (British TV series): Production

 Wheeler spent two years developing the idea for the series before filming began in 2006 and proposed the Peter character as "helping people more than doing the law".
 The series was originally to be based around a probate solicitor, with the title Where There's a Will.
 Stephen Fry disapproved of the title and raised the point that it would be difficult to produce six scripts featuring his character dealing with probate issues.
 A series of six episodes was announced in June 2006.

 The series is primarily a vehicle for Fry, and was his first television drama series for ITV since the conclusion of Jeeves and Wooster in 1993.
 Most of the main cast had worked with Fry before: Slattery had been in Footlights with Fry, and he and Law appeared with him in Peter's Friends; Imrie appeared in Gormenghast though the two did not share any scenes.
-Already being acquainted allowed the cast to appear more relaxed in front of the camera.
+Already being acquainted meant the cast appeared more relaxed in front of the camera.
 Norris had not made any appearances with the rest of the cast beyond a credit with Imrie in Hospital!, a one-off Channel 5 comedy.
 However, she is married to Wheeler, and he had previously written for Wire in the Blood, in which she formerly starred.
 She took the role as a change of pace from the "ice maiden" characters she often portrays.